dkhawk/aoc/app/src/main/kotlin/com/sphericalchickens/aoc2015gem/README.md

 4. Alternative Approaches & Trade-offs:
    Briefly discuss one or two alternative implementations you considered.
 Explain the trade-offs of your chosen solution compared to the alternatives, focusing on factors like readability vs. performance or conciseness vs. clarity.

+Document your solution following the tenants of literate programming.